-12) As it cooks, all the moisture will evaporates and it starts to leave the sides of the pan.
+12) As it cooks, all the moisture will evaporate. it starts to leave the sides of the pan.

 13) Then add pureed tomato.

 14) Mix it well.
-Instead you can use 2 tablespoons of store bought tomato puree for brighter color.
+Instead, you can use 2 tablespoons of store bought tomato puree for a brighter color.

 15) stir in garam masala and kasoori methi.

-16) Cook till again it leave the sides.
+16) Cook till again it leaves the sides.
 And oil should ooze out.